M17-Project/ref-dash/README.md

   - Homepage - set this to your homepage, defaults to m17project
   - Logo - set this to the filename of your logo, defaults to M17 logo
   - LocalModification - set this to your local modification version number if you modify the main code
+  - CallHome GUID - Set this to your assigned Health Check GUID

 **Do not** enable the calling home feature.
 This feature is not appropriate for mrefd.